Probing Fundamental Constant Oscillation in the Galactic Center with S-Star Spectroscopy: Discussion

-While our study primarily employs a Newtonian wavefunction for the superradiant ground mode $(2,1,1)$, various other profiles can be considered.
-For example, at larger values of $\alpha$, relativistic corrections become crucial, causing the higher mode $(3,2,2)$ to dominate in cloud mass and size, thereby allowing more S-stars to probe its extent~\cite{Omiya:2022gwu}.
-Additionally, bound gravitational atoms formed from the relaxation of DM waves exhibit a spherical $(1,0,0)$ mode~\cite{Banerjee:2019epw,Budker:2023sex,Gan:2023swl}.
-Gravitational molecules form outside binaries of comparable mass, corotating with the binary system~\cite{Ikeda:2020xvt,Liu:2021llm,Bamber:2022pbs,Guo:2023lbv,Aurrekoetxea:2023jwk,Guo:2024iye}.
-These scenarios reveal complex interactions between boson condensates and BHs across different mass ranges, potentially leading to phenomena such as bosenova~\cite{Eby:2016cnq,Levkov:2016rkk,Budker:2023sex,Gan:2023swl,Takahashi:2024fyq,Aurrekoetxea:2024cqd}.
-Spectroscopic measurements could serve as a tool to visualize these dynamics, effectively capturing the evolution of the boson wavefunction through tomography.
+While we focused on the Newtonian $(2,1,1)$ superradiant mode, other cloud profiles are also relevant.
+At larger $\alpha_G$, relativistic corrections become important and the $(3,2,2)$ mode may dominate the cloud mass and spatial extent, increasing stellar coverage~\cite{Omiya:2022gwu,Witte:2024drg}.
+Additional possibilities include spherical $(1,0,0)$ gravitational atoms formed from DM relaxation~\cite{Banerjee:2019epw,Budker:2023sex,Gan:2023swl}, as well as gravitational molecules corotating with comparable-mass binaries~\cite{Ikeda:2020xvt,Liu:2021llm,Bamber:2022pbs,Guo:2023lbv,Aurrekoetxea:2023jwk,Guo:2024iye,Guo:2025pea}.
+These systems span diverse mass ranges and may exhibit nonlinear phenomena such as bosenova~\cite{Eby:2016cnq,Levkov:2016rkk,Budker:2023sex,Gan:2023swl,Takahashi:2024fyq,Aurrekoetxea:2024cqd}.
+Spectroscopic observations offer a novel means of visualizing these dynamics, effectively enabling tomographic reconstruction of the evolving bosonic wavefunction.

-A broad range of observations can be complementary, and synergistic approaches can elucidate both the macroscopic and microscopic characteristics of the axion/scalar field.
-Axions with linear coupling to photons can alter the orientation of linear polarization, and EHT observations can probe the fundamental parameter $c \equiv g_{a\gamma} f_\phi$ once the cloud saturates, where $g_{a\gamma}$ represents the linear axion-photon coupling constant~\cite{Chen:2019fsq,Yuan:2020xui,Chen:2021lvo,Chen:2022oad,Ayzenberg:2023hfw,Wang:2023eip}.
-A polarimetry-spectroscopy network could thus explore the ultraviolet origins of axions, complementing spin measurements that exclude large decay constants~\cite{Arvanitaki:2010sy,Arvanitaki:2014wva,Brito:2014wla,Cardoso:2018tly,Davoudiasl:2019nlo,Unal:2020jiy,Cheng:2022jsw,Saha:2022hcd,Guo:2024dqd,Guo:2025dkx}.
-The cloud’s morphology can be further calibrated through observations of purely gravitational effects, measuring the cloud mass~\cite{Cunha:2019ikd,Chen:2022nbb,Chen:2022kzv,Shen:2023kkm,GRAVITY:2023cjt,Khalaf:2024nwc,GRAVITY:2024tth}.
+A range of complementary observations can further elucidate both macroscopic cloud properties and microscopic axion couplings.
+Axions with linear photon couplings rotate the plane of linear polarization, allowing EHT measurements to probe the parameter $c\equiv g_{a\gamma}f_\phi$ once saturation is reached~\cite{Chen:2019fsq,Yuan:2020xui,Chen:2021lvo,Chen:2022oad,Ayzenberg:2023hfw,Wang:2023eip}.
+Combined polarimetry and spectroscopy thus provide a pathway to testing the ultraviolet origin of axions, alongside BH spin measurements that constrain large decay constants~\cite{Arvanitaki:2010sy,Arvanitaki:2014wva,Brito:2014wla,Cardoso:2018tly,Davoudiasl:2019nlo,Unal:2020jiy,Cheng:2022jsw,Saha:2022hcd,Guo:2024dqd,Guo:2025dkx}.
+Finally, purely gravitational observables can calibrate the cloud morphology through measurements of the cloud mass~\cite{Cunha:2019ikd,Chen:2022nbb,Chen:2022kzv,Shen:2023kkm,GRAVITY:2023cjt,Khalaf:2024nwc,GRAVITY:2024tth}.